 AREAS OF PRACTICE

-Nicholas joined Fisher Jeffries in 1993 and is now the lead Partner in the firm’s Employment and Insurance Groups.
+Nicholas joined Fisher Jeffries in 1993 and is now the lead Partner in the Dentons Employment and Insurance Groups.

-Head of Unit, Disability and Social Inclusion, Flinders University.
+UniSA Crossing the Horizon Professor of Ageing and Disability and Program Director Bachelor of Social Science (Ageing and Disability).
 Caroline Ellison is a Developmental Educator, education practitioner and consultant.
 Caroline possesses significant skills in research and working collaboratively with stake-holders living with disability.

 A lawyer for many years, Jean also holds the Graduate Diploma in Management (Arts) from Uni SA, and has experience in theatre administration and governance, including State Theatre of SA, Patch, Bakehouse, Bluetongue and Vitalstatistix, where she also held the position of Treasurer.